 An expansion of AT 225.
 The advanced and self-motivated student will work on specific assignments and on self-directed paintings with significant input from the instructor.
 Emphasis will be on using the watercolor medium to create sophisticated compositions, a thematic body of work and a personal style.
 Additional studio hours required.
+(Credit is only allowed for either AT 226 or AT 505.)

-Prerequisites: AT 225 or permission of coordinator and Reading Proficiency
+Prerequisites: AT 225 with a minimum grade of "C" or permission of coordinator and Reading Proficiency